AV-ghub/ClickHouse/003 Managing data/004 Advanced guides/Using JOINs in ClickHouse.md

 ## Notes
 The LEFT OUTER JOIN behaves like INNER JOIN; plus, for non-matching left table rows, ClickHouse returns **default values** for the right table’s columns.
 Note that ClickHouse can be configured to return NULLs instead of default values [join_use_nulls](https://clickhouse.com/docs/en/operations/settings/settings#join_use_nulls)
+> !!!-- **[Using Nullable](https://clickhouse.com/docs/en/sql-reference/data-types/nullable#storage-features) almost always negatively affects performance, keep this in mind when designing your databases** --!!!